Will drink poison to clean the system: RBI Governor, Urjit Patel

 Observing that there has been a tendency in the pronouncements post revelation of the fraud that RBI supervision team should have caught it, Patel said no banking regulator can catch or prevent all frauds.

-"While that can always be said ex post with any fraud, it is simply infeasible for a banking regulator to be in every nook and corner of banking activity to rule out frauds by 'being there'," he said.
+"While that can always be said ex-post with any fraud, it is simply infeasible for a banking regulator to be in every nook and corner of banking activity to rule out frauds by 'being there'," he said.

 Referring to PNB, Patel said the RBI had identified, based on cyber risk considerations, the exact source of operational hazard - through which "we understand" now the fraud had been perpetrated.